kastenhq/wal-e/README.rst

 * AWS_SECURITY_TOKEN: When using AWS STS
 * Pass ``--aws-instance-profile`` to gather credentials from the Instance Profile.
 See `Using AWS IAM Instance Profiles`.
+* WALE_S3_DISABLE_SSE: When set, will disable server-side encryption.
+Useful when using WAL-E with a S3-interace compatible store don't necessarily support SSE

 Azure Blob Store
 ''''''''''''''''